panda-workshop/panda-workshop.github.io/index.md

 <h2><b>WORKSHOP DATE</b></h2>

-The next workshop will take place fully virtually on Zoom.
-<p>The workshop is expected to be the <b>11th of April 2022 at 7pm CEST</b>.</p>
+The next workshop will take place fully virtually via Zoom on the <b>11th of April 2022 at 7pm CEST</b>.